ingsunny/Pathshala/README.md

-# Codsoft Web Internship Project

-This project was developed as part of the Codsoft Web Development Internship.

 ## Pathshal - Online Learning Platform

 Pathshal is an online learning platform designed to provide a seamless and interactive learning experience for users.
 It offers a wide range of courses on various subjects, allowing users to enhance their skills and knowledge from anywhere, at any time.